 Tom Leary has a broad commercial practice in line with Chambers’ profile.
 He acts in a wide range of commercial disputes and has represented clients in the High Court (Queen’s Bench and Chancery Divisions), the County Courts and arbitration, including CCMCs and a range of interlocutory applications (e.g. freezing injunctions, relief from sanctions and extensions of time).

-Tom is regularly led as junior counsel in High Court litigation and heavy arbitrations, including a six-week hearing of a US$200m+ claim against a Caribbean state for breach of a development agreement and an on-going US$300m+ UNCITRAL arbitration arising out of a contract for off-shore drilling services.
+Tom is regularly led as junior counsel in High Court litigation and heavy arbitrations, including the Waterfall III insolvency litigation, a six-week hearing of a US$200m+ claim against a Caribbean state for breach of a development agreement and an energy dispute concerning the supply of off-shore borehole drilling.

 Prior to commencing practice at the Bar, Tom studied law at Oxford, Leiden and Toronto.
 He also worked as the editor of the official law reports for a variety of off-shore jurisdictions and as the Judicial Assistant to Lord Mance in the Supreme Court.